vincentbernat/eudyptula-boot/README.md

 Usage
 -----

-It is preferable to have a kernel with AUFS enabled.
-This is not the case of vanilla kernels.
+It is preferable to have a kernel with AUFS or OverlayFS enabled.
 Ubuntu and Debian kernels are patched to support AUFS.
-If you need to develop from a vanilla kernel, you can either apply AUFS patches or use the [AUFS git tree][].

-[AUFS git tree]: git://github.com/sfjro/aufs3-linux.git
+Since 3.18, vanilla kernels have OverlayFS built-in.
+Ubuntu kernels also come with OverlayFS support.
+Check you have one of those options:

+    CONFIG_AUFS_FS=y
+    CONFIG_OVERLAYFS_FS=y

 Ensure you have the following options enabled (as a module or builtin):

     CONFIG_9P_FS=y
-    CONFIG_AUFS_FS=y
     CONFIG_NET_9P=y
     CONFIG_NET_9P_VIRTIO=y
     CONFIG_VIRTIO=y